Richard Holliday

-Joe Zimbardi (born November 8, 1992) is an American professional wrestler best known for his tenure in Major League Wrestling, where he performed under the ring name Richard Holliday and was a former one-time MLW World Tag Team Champion.
-Holliday also makes appearances on the independent circuit.
-He is a former one-time IWA World Heavyweight Champion and one-time IWA Caribbean Heavyweight Champion.
+Joe Zimbardi (born November 8, 1992), better known by the ring name Richard Holliday, is an American professional wrestler.
+He performs on the independent circuit.
+He is best known for his tenure in Major League Wrestling, where he is a former one-time MLW World Tag Team Champion.

+Holliday is a former two-time ACW Heavyweight Champion, a one-time IWA World Heavyweight Champion and one-time IWA Caribbean Heavyweight Champion.

 Professional wrestling career

-Independent circuit (2015 – present)
+Independent circuit (2015–present)

 After undergoing training under former WCW World Tag Team Champion Paul Roma and the Paradise Alley Professional Wrestling School, Holliday made his professional wrestling debut for Northeast Wrestling at Christmas in Tavenville event on December 12, 2015, in a losing effort against Jym Anderson.
 Holliday wrestled for various independent promotions and made frequent appearances for New England Championship Wrestling, where he challenged for the NECW Television Championship on many occasions.
 Holliday's first major achievement in his professional wrestling career came when he participated in East Coast Wrestling Association's (ECWA) 2018 Super 8 Tournament on April 21, 2018.
 Holliday won the tournament by defeating Bolt Brady in the quarter-final, Anthony Greene in the semi-final and Chase Owens in the final.

 On September 21, 2019, Holliday defeated Brute VanSlyke to win the Immortal Championship Wrestling (ICW) Heavyweight Championship at Immortal 08 event.
 The following month, at Halloween Havok, Holliday successfully defended the title against Carlito before dropping the title to Sean Carr in an immediate title defense.